emaste/diffoscope/CONTRIBUTING.md

 You can also submit bugs about Debian specific issues to the Debian bug tracker.

+## Git setup

+diffoscope's codebase adheres to the output [Black](https://black.readthedocs.io/) source code reformatter.
+Since this was not always the case, the default output of `git-blame(1)` is not useful due to large changes made when it was adopted.

+As an optional step, you can ignore these commits using:

+    $ git config blame.ignoreRevsFile .git-blame-ignore-revs

 ## Testing

 diffoscope's test suite relies on [pytest](https://docs.pytest.org/);